keboola/website/_solutions/solutions.md

   content: Your customers want everything now, tailored for them and with wow experience.
     Keboola helps you to provide the best data driven solutions to all of your departments quickly!
-- template: ask-demo
+- template: article-full
-  block: ask-demo
+  block: article-full
-  content: "<br>Aggregating data from internal dwh, external sources and bringing
-    analytics driven behaviour into every department should be easy!
-That’s when our complex analytics solution comes in.
-Using Keboola data analytics platform companies have solved all kinds of challenges from dynamic pricing, KPI reportings available to whole company, same store predictions, predictive restocking, logistic in real time or enabling all departments to work on the same data at the same time."
   subheadline: According to <a href="https://hbr.org/2018/02/big-companies-are-embracing-analytics-but-most-still-dont-have-a-data-driven-culture">Hbr.org</a>
   headline: DataDriven companies have 30% higher EBITDA!
-  ctaname: ''
+  content: Aggregating data from internal dwh, external sources and bringing analytics
+    driven behaviour into every department should be easy!
+That’s when our complex analytics solution comes in.
+Using Keboola data analytics platform companies have solved all kinds of challenges from dynamic pricing, KPI reportings available to whole company, same store predictions, predictive restocking, logistic in real time or enabling all departments to work on the same data at the same time.
 - template: article-list-hp
   block: article-list-hp
   headline: Get all your data, act on it immediately!
 Increase profit and market share.